 A mom and her son arrived at my classroom after school ended.
 The youngster of 12 or 13 refused to write.
 He was attending a prestigious and expensive private school.
 So, we went to work.
 I used all my best techniques.
-None worked.
+None remotely succeeded.
 We were both frustrated.
-I knew his brother was star on his school’s high school team, so I correctly assumed that my student knew how to play the game.
-To change the energy, I challenged him to play a game of basketball.
-Outside my classroom door was a court..
+I knew his brother was a basketball star at their high school, so I correctly assumed that my student knew how to play the game.
+To change the energy, I challenged him to a basketball game.
+Outside my classroom door was a court.
 I grew up in New York City and basketball was a favorite game.
 But I wasn’t going to win with skill.
 That would be too easy.
 And, it would make him feel worse than he already did.
 I decided to play a little dirty and get him to express his emotions.
 I gave him what is called a hip check–which impedes the player’s progress when dribbling towards the basket.
 This is normally a foul in a refereed game.
-He naturally got upset with me and called me a cheater–just what I was hoping for.
+He naturally got upset with me and called me a cheater; just what I was hoping for.

 “How does that make you feel”

 “I’m angry,” he shot back.

 “Okay.
 What else?”
 And on a small pad I carried with me, I started writing down the words he described.
 And he realized that writing could express what he was feeling inside.
 And the spell for his hatred of writing was broken.